EmmaBest/Val-Broeksmit-audio/README.md

 # Transcription process

  1. The original transcripts were created using [Whisper](https://github.com/openai/whisper).
 These are useful for searching, but contain numerous errors.
 These versions are being provided **as-is** and for reference only.
  2. [Kofbico PY2](https://github.com/EmmaBest/Val-Broeksmit-FBI-audio/blob/main/audio/FBI/Kofbico%20PY2.m4a) and other transcripts were manually corrected using [oTranscribe](https://oTranscribe.com).
-However, I am not a transcriber and these versions may still contain errors.
+However, I am *not a transcriber* and these versions **may still contain errors.**
- 3. (In progress) The corrected transcripts will then have been edited to be more readable. i.e. combining multiple lines from a single speaker into one paragraph, etc.
+ 3. (Partially completed) The corrected transcripts will then have been edited to be more readable. i.e. combining multiple lines from a single speaker into one paragraph, etc.
- 4. (Pending) Post-mortem of Val Broeksmit's life, relationship with the FBI, The New York Times, and some of his claims.
+ 4. (In-progress) Post-mortem of Val Broeksmit's life, relationship with the FBI, The New York Times, and some of his claims.

 # The players
 ## Feds
- * Timothy Kevin Lucey
+ * Timothy Kevin Lucey (FBI New York)
- * David Ko
+ * David Ko (FBI Houston)
- * Boeing Shih
+ * Boeing Shih (FBI Los Angeles)
  * Jammy Tam
  * Carmen ???